 Coordinate and chair the Diversity and Inclusivity Council.

 Initiate conversations with the U.S.S. regarding issues on campus and in the community regarding injustices or concerns revolving around diversity and inclusivity.

-Meet with:
+Meet with Associate Dean of Equity, Diversity, and Inclusion quarterly to discuss issues related to diversity, equity, and inclusion as well as collaborate on campus wide inclusive excellence initiatives.

-Director of Multicultural Services
+In addition meet with:Director of Multicultural Services

 Director of the Office of International Education